Air Transat Flight 236

-Air Transat Flight 236 was a transatlantic flight bound for Lisbon, Portugal, from Toronto, Canada, that lost all engine power while flying over the Atlantic Ocean on August 24, 2001.
-The Airbus A330 ran out of fuel due to a fuel leak caused by improper maintenance.
-Captain Robert Piché, 48, an experienced glider pilot, and First Officer Dirk DeJager, 28, glided the plane to a successful emergency landing in the Azores, saving all 306 people (293 passengers and 13 crew) on board.
-Most of the passengers on the flight were Canadians visiting Europe or Portuguese expatriates returning to visit family in Portugal.
+Air Transat Flight 236 was a transatlantic flight bound for Lisbon, Portugal, from Toronto, Canada, that lost all engine power while flying over the Atlantic Ocean in the dark on August 24, 2001.
+The Airbus A330 ran out of fuel because of a fuel leak caused by improper maintenance.
+Captain Robert Piché, 48, and First Officer Dirk DeJager, 28, glided the plane to a successful emergency landing in the Azores, saving the lives of all 306 people (293 passengers and 13 crew) on board.
 This was also the longest passenger aircraft glide without engines, gliding for nearly 65 nmi.
 Following this unusual aviation accident, this aircraft was nicknamed the "Azores Glider".

+Aircraft

+The aircraft involved was an Airbus A330-243 registered as C-GITS.
+The aircraft was just over two years old and was equipped with two Rolls-Royce Trent 772B-60 engines.